hummingbot/deploy/hummingbot_gateway_compose/README.md

 Use an IDE like [VSCode](https://code.visualstudio.com/) to edit the `docker-compose.yml` file.
 Change the tag for **both** the Hummingbot and Gateway images from `latest` to `latest-arm` to pull the images built for ARM-based machines.

-You can also comment out the lines that contains `latest` and uncomment the lines that contains `latest-arm`:
+You can also comment out the each line that contains `latest` and uncomment each line that contains `latest-arm`:
 ```
 # image: hummingbot/hummingbot:latest
 image: hummingbot/hummingbot:latest-arm